 Structured doctoral programmes provide a pre-established thematic framework into which an applicants’ research interest must be adapted.
 Graduate schools and other structured programmes focus on providing doctoral students with a better integration into both the structured programme group and the academic community.

-Established in 2008, the doctoral program “Latin American Studies from a Comparative and Transregional Perspective” belongs to a select group of structured doctoral programs at the Freie Universität Berlin, which are supervised by the Dahlem Research School (DRS).
-The DRS supports doctoral students with a variety of services, ranging from mentoring and consultation to financial support for travel and research and the planning of conferences and conventions.
+Since 2008, the doctoral programme Latin American Studies from a Comparative and Transregional Perspective has been part of a select group of structured programmes at Freie Universität Berlin that are advised by the Dahlem Research School (DRS).
+The DRS offers doctoral students a wide range of services, including advice and support for research trips and the organisation of conferences and congresses.

 Doctoral students with a supervisor from the LAI may apply for admission to this programme, part of which is the German-Mexican International Research Training Group (IRTG) "Temporalities of the Future.
 Dynamics of Desire and Anticipation".
 The IRTG is supported by the German Research Foundation (DFG) and offers its own research programme on Latin America.
 The next call for applications will be published in autumn 2024.